Kernel-Elastic Autoencoder for Molecular Design: Methods

 \subsection{Model Architecture}

 KAE treats molecule generation as a natural language processing task.
-Phrases in the ``source language'' (i.e., SMILES strings) are encoded and compressed into latent vectors, and then decoded into the target output with corresponding labels.
-Attention mechanisms are implemented for both the encoding and decoding processes, as depicted in Figure ~\ref{fig:architecture}.
-KAE includes multi-head self-attention for the encoder (using 4 heads), a compression layer, an expansion layer, and decoding.
+Phrases in the ``source language'' (i.e., SMILES strings) are encoded and compressed into latent vectors and then decoded into the target output with corresponding labels.
+Major components for KAE include the encoder, compression layer, mixing layer, and decoder.

 Source and target masks are created with specified padding tokens to ensure that the encoder and decoder do not attend to padding tokens during training.
-The SMILES tokens are passed through embedding layers in both the encoder and decoder by transforming each token into a vector of embedding size $E=128$.
+The SMILES tokens are separately passed through embedding layers of the encoder and decoder to become vectors of size 128.
+They are then added to the corresponding position embeddings of the same dimensions.
+Different from the original Transformer implementation that uses fixed sinusoidal functions in the representation, in this work, each positional token's embedding is learned and updated during training.

-In the CKAE variant, the conditions (i.e., molecule properties) are attached with additional embeddings.
-Condition-scaled embeddings are concatenated with the input of the encoder and the latent representation along the sequence length dimension.
-This allows the model to generate molecules by either interpolating or extrapolating with a desired condition value.

-The input is encoded by the Transformer encoder and compressed into latent space.
-During training, this latent tensor has dimensions of 10$\times E$ as resulting from compressing the sequence length to 10 dimensions and keeping the embedding size $E$.
-The entries of this tensor are then perturbed with Gaussian noise.
-Additionally, in the case of CKAE, it is concatenated with the property-scaled embedding vector condition.
-The resulting latent tensor is then expanded back to dimensions of $M \times E$ by using the expansion layer, where $M$ represents the maximum sequence length in the relevant dataset.
-This expanded tensor serves as the input to be fed into the decoder without supplying encoder masks.

-Each decoder layer attends to the encoder outputs through encoder-decoder multi-head attention operations.
-The decoder outputs are contracted by a linear layer along the embedding dimension, producing a $T$-dimensional vector per token.
-This $T$-dimensional vector is then softmaxed, resulting in a probability distribution ($P$) for each possible character ($c$).